-An additional advantage of having your health insurance sponsored by a PEO is that the PEO is responsible for compliance related to administering health insurance plans, according to Michael Roloson, founder of PEO Focus.
+An additional advantage of having your health insurance sponsored by a PEO is that the PEO is responsible for compliance related to administering health insurance plans, according to Michael Roloson, director of PEO Focus.

 “Most PEOs will offer access to master health plans or association health plans that allow for more cost consistency and predictability when it comes to health insurance costs and renewals each year,” Roloson said.
 “Other perks include offering multiple health insurance plan options, tiering employer contributions by employee responsibility or tenure, and coupling options with access to FSA and HSA plans without incurring additional costs or administrative burden.”

-PEOs assume fiduciary liability and sign all necessary compliance forms, which can shield your company from potential legal issues associated with employee retirement plans.
+PEOs also assume fiduciary liability and sign all necessary compliance forms, which can shield your company from potential legal issues associated with employee retirement plans.

-Under the Family and Medical Leave Act, eligible employees can take unpaid, job-protected leave for family and medical reasons with continuation of group health insurance.
+Under the Family and Medical Leave Act, eligible employees can take unpaid, job-protected leave for family and medical reasons with the continuation of group health insurance.
 Being a federal law, this is not to be confused with specified state laws or requirements regarding parental leave.

 A PEO can administer your payroll, pay payroll taxes, maintain workers’ compensation insurance and manage the regular compensation of your employees.

 When your company uses a PEO for payroll processing, the PEO becomes a co-employer and assumes the duties of managing your payroll-related tasks, such as paying wages, depositing taxes and issuing employee W-2s.